Side Channel for Light Blocking

 Installation Instructions for Side Channels

-- Acquire mounting screws that are long enough to attach at least 3/4 inch into a solid surface (wood, metal, thick plastic).
-Drywall screws (common 1 ¼ inch) or #10 screws work well.
-If mounting into drywall or less solid surfaces, use screw anchors sufficient to support at least 5 lbs shear force.
-Plan for holes for INside mount type channels through the center of the U-shape, while OUTside mount type channels have an area for holes that is concealed by a slide cover (remove that cover before boring holes).
-While the channel is away from the wall, use a metal drill bit (channel material is aluminum) slightly larger than the diameter of screw threads (and smaller than screw head) to bore holes in the channel, every 2 feet of channel length, starting ~6 inches from each end.
-More holes provide more support than fewer, but the channels are not supporting much force so screw attachments every ~2 feet are sufficient.
+3. Acquire #8 self-tapping mounting screws that are long enough to penetrate into a solid surface (wood, metal, thick plastic).
+Plan holes for INside mount type channels through the center of the U-shape, while OUTside mount type channels have an area for holes that is concealed by a slide cover (remove that cover before mounting channels).
+Attach screws every 2 feet of channel length, starting ~6 inches from each end.
+If mounting into drywall or less solid surfaces, pre-drill holes and use anchors and associated screws sufficient to support at least 5 lbs shear force.

 Special instructions for REVERSE roll shades: